-The Committee on the Rights of the Child hold Days of General Discussion (DGD) to gather children and young people, and organisations that work with and for children, to discuss particular issues relating to children's rights.
+Every two years, the UN Committee holds a Day of General Discussion (DGD) to gather children, young people, government officials and organisations to discuss a particular issue relating to children's rights.